Australian Government advice for Oman

 The Australian Embassy in Riyadh does not have direct access to Omani Government institutions (police stations, jails, hospitals, etc) and is obliged to formally seek access via the Omani Embassy in Riyadh.
 This can cause delays for those requiring consular assistance.

 Penalties for drug offences are severe and include the death penalty.
-Possession of even small amounts of so-called 'soft drugs' is punishable by prison sentences of at least 12 months.
+Possession of even small amounts of drugs is punishable by prison sentences of at least 12 months.

 Serious offences, such as murder, may attract the death penalty.